Filter by Category

 Cesarean Birth Nurse Consult - Contact for Dates

-with Kasey Myles, MMC Childbirth Education
+with Lena Strange, MMC Childbirth Education

 This is a private class intended for patients who have a scheduled Cesarean.
 To schedule a class email: Lena.Strange@MaineHealth.org

+This class is offered for Free if you have already taken the MMC Childbirth Education Class with this pregnancy.
 Registration fee covers the cost of registrant and one support person.
 A receipt will be issued which can be utilized to submit to your insurance company.
 Reimbursement is dependent upon individual plans, refer to your plan for additional information.

 If you cannot afford the registration fee due to financial hardship, please contact childbirth education at childbirtheducation@mainehealth.org .

 Rescheduling or canceling your class registration can be done by contacting childbirtheducation@mainehealth.org.
 Refunds for class cancelations include a 10% processing fee.
+No refunds will be given after class begins.

-You and your support person will meet with a Maine Medical Center Labor and Delivery RN for a 1 hour 15 minute discussion of what a Cesarean Birth may mean for you personally.
+You and your support person will meet via Zoom with a Maine Medical Center Labor and Delivery RN for a 1 hour 15 minute discussion of what a Cesarean Birth may mean for you personally.
 This class offers more information on what your scheduled cesarean section will be like.
 Come learn why and how cesarean births are done, what medication is used, medical equipment that is involved, and the recovery process after your birth.
 You'll learn how Maine Medical Center does "family centered" births, making your experience as natural and comfortable as possible for you.

 We recommend attending this class between the 28th and 32nd week of pregnancy.